-Generation and use of TrustFactory SSL Root CA activation data used to activate TrustFactory SSL Root CA Private Keys are made during a key ceremony (Refer to Section 6.1.1).
-Activation data is generated automatically by the appropriate HSM.
+Generation and use of TrustFactory Client Root CA activation data used to activate TrustFactory Client Root CA Private Keys are made during a key ceremony (Refer to Section 6.1.1).
+Activation data is either generated automatically by the appropriate HSM or in such a way that meets the same needs.
 It is then delivered to a holder of a share of the key who is a person in a trusted role.
 The delivery method maintains the confidentiality and the integrity of the activation data.